QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 ##### Create Docker Volume

 Since docker volumes are persistent, a volume can be created specifically for persisting data.
-This is the recommended because it can be used for backup as well.
+This is the recommended because it can be used for backup later as well.

 ```bash
 docker volume create --name nexus-data